 The Sharpe ratio takes the return on the Fund, subtracts a so-called risk-free return (basically the return on government bonds) to get the excess return over the risk-free rate, and divides the resulting number by the variation in that excess return (measured by its standard deviation - I warned you it was gobbledegook).
-The result tells you what unit of return you get for a unit of risk and our Fund has a Sharpe ratio of 1.22 since inception against 0.63 for the MSCI World Index - it is producing about twice the amount of return that the Index produces for each unit of risk.
+The result tells you what unit of return you get for a unit of risk and our Fund has a Sharpe ratio of 0.79 since inception against 0.43 for the MSCI World Index - it is producing about twice the amount of return that the Index produces for each unit of risk.

 The Sortino ratio is an adaption of the Sharpe ratio, and in my view an improvement.
 Whereas the Sharpe ratio estimates risk by the variability of returns, the Sortino ratio takes into account only downside variability as it is not clear why we should be concerned about upside volatility (i.e. when our Fund goes up a lot) which mostly seems to be a cause for celebration.
-The result for our Fund since inception is a Sortino ratio of 1.22 but the MSCI World Index Sortino ratio is lower than its Sharpe ratio at 0.59.
+The result for our Fund since inception is a Sortino ratio of 0.71 but the MSCI World Index Sortino ratio is lower than its Sharpe ratio at 0.39.
+Our Fund is producing almost twice the return that the Index produces for each unit of downside volatility.

-As you hopefully know by now, we have a simple three step investment strategy:
+As you hopefully know by now, we have a simple four step investment strategy:

 - Buy good companies

+- ESG screen

 - Don't overpay

 - Do nothing